Hocine Benmiloudi

 Hocine Benmiloudi (31 January 1955 – 5 November 1981) was an Algerian football forward who played for Algeria in the 1980 African Cup of Nations.

 Biography

 Benmiloudi was born to an Algerian mother and a Moroccan emigrant father in El Madania, Algiers, where he began playing football.
 In 1971, he joined the youth team CR Belouizdad.
-He died at the age of 26 in 5 November 1981, during the Ligue 1 match against USM Aïn Beïda in Stade 20 Août 1955 (Algiers), from severe food poisoning.
+He died at the age of 26 on 5 November 1981, during the Ligue 1 match against USM Aïn Beïda in Stade 20 Août 1955 (Algiers), from severe food poisoning.